-Fig. 68: An example of positioning the fat-monitor slices in the Uterine application.
+Fig. 68: An example of positioning the fat-monitor slices.

 6. Start the temperature mapping scan.
 The scanner is now under remote control.

 Always enable the remote control mode of the MR console as early as possible to allow a minimum of 5 minutes of water circulation in DISC system before the first therapy sonication.
 Failure to do so may increase risk of bubble formation in the ultrasound contact.
 See air bubble related warnings and instructions.